Salvatore Quasimodo: Biography

 In 1931 he was transferred to Imperia and then to Genoa, where he got acquainted with Camillo Sbarbaro and other personalities of the Circoli magazine, with which Quasimodo started a fruitful collaboration.
 In 1932 he published with them a new collection, Oboe sommerso, including all his lyrics from 1930 to 1932.

 In 1934 Quasimodo moved to Milan.
 Starting from 1938 he devoted himself entirely to writing, working with Cesare Zavattini and for Letteratura, the official review of the Hermetic movement.
 In 1938 he published Poesie, followed by the translations of Lirici Greci ("Greek Poets") published by Corrente di Vita in 1939.

 Though an outspoken anti-Fascist, during World War II Quasimodo did not take part in the Italian resistance against the German occupation.
 In that period he devoted himself to the translation of the Gospel of John, of some of Catullus's cantos, and several episodes of the Odyssey.
-In 1945 he became a member of the Italian Communist Party.
+In 1945 he joined the Italian Communist Party, but only remained a member for a short period.

 In 1946 he published another collection, Giorno dopo giorno ("Day After Day"), which made clear the increasing moral engagement and the epic tone of the social criticism of the author.
 The same theme characterized his next works, La vita non è sogno ("Life Is Not a Dream"), Il falso e il vero verde ("The False and True Green") and La terra impareggiabile ("The Incomparable Land").
 In all this period Quasimodo did not stop producing translations of classic authors and collaborating as a journalist for some of the most prestigious Italian publications (mostly with articles about the theatre).

 In the 1950s Quasimodo won the following literary awards: Premio San Babila (1950), Premio Etna-Taormina (1953), Premio Viareggio (1958) and, finally, the Nobel Prize for Literature (1959).
 In 1960 and 1967 he received honoris causa degrees from the Universities of Messina and Oxford, respectively.

-In his last years the poet made numerous voyages to Europe and America, giving public speeches and public lectures of his poems, which had been translated in several foreign languages.
+In his last years, the poet made numerous voyages to Europe and America, giving public speeches and public lectures on his poems, which had been translated into several foreign languages.

+Death

-In June 1968, when he was in Amalfi for a discourse, Quasimodo was struck by a cerebral hemorrhage.
+In June 1968, when he was in Amalfi for a discourse, Quasimodo was struck by a cerebral haemorrhage.
 He died a few days later in the hospital in Naples.
 He was interred in the Cimitero Monumentale in Milan.